Delicious, tender and bursting with flavor, who doesn’t like a beautifully cooked, succulent steak!

 Can I Eat Well Done Steak While Pregnant?

-Yes, pregnant women can safely eat steak that has been thoroughly cooked, and steaks which are well done fall into this category.
+Yes, pregnant women can safely eat steak that has been thoroughly cooked, and meat that is well done fall into this category.

 Well done steaks have an internal temperature when cooked of over 160°F, which is high enough to kill bacteria and listeria.

-If you are not used to eating steak which has been cooked for this long, you could try some of these tips to improve the flavor:
+If you are not used to eating meat which has been cooked for this long, you could try some of these tips to improve the flavor:

 - Choose cuts that are fattier or well marbled, such as a ribeye (rather than a fillet).